 Our department is deeply committed to community outreach.
 Each year, we promote financial education initiatives across schools of all levels and in public spaces to enhance financial literacy and foster greater economic inclusion.
 These projects are a concrete example of how academic research can generate positive social impact beyond university walls.

-Discover DiPSA’s initiatives for the community and explore our public engagement projects
+Discover DipSA’s initiatives for the community and explore our public engagement projects

-At DiPSA, we believe that research is not only about producing knowledge, but also about driving real change.
+At DipSA, we believe that research is not only about producing knowledge, but also about driving real change.
 By cultivating strong academic networks, collaborating with local and international partners, and involving students and professionals in every step of the research process, we create an ecosystem where ideas become action.
 Our commitment is to shape a more innovative, inclusive, and sustainable future—one project, one partnership, and one discovery at a time.